jbkunst/chessboardjs-themes/readme.md

 ## To Do

-1. Color Themes: Create CSS themes or implement a easy way to add color via js function.
+1. Color Themes: Create CSS themes or implement a easy way to add colors via js function.
 2. More pieces.